This web page records the Standard Terms and Conditions that apply to Purchase Orders issued or revised on or after 9 November 2023.

-In these Terms and the Supply Contract the following rules of interpretation apply unless the contrary intention appears:
+In the PO Contract the following rules of interpretation apply unless the contrary intention appears:

-(a) headings are for convenience only and do not affect the interpretation of these Terms or the Supply Contract;
+(a) headings are for convenience only and do not affect the interpretation of the PO Contract;

 (i) a person includes a natural person, partnership, joint venture, government agency, association, corporation or other body corporate;

-(ii) a party includes its successors, permitted assigns and permitted persons substituted by novation;
+(iii) a party includes its successors, permitted assigns and permitted persons substituted by novation;

-(v) a right includes a benefit, remedy, discretion or power; and
+(xi) a right includes a benefit, remedy, discretion or power;

-(d) an agreement on the part of two or more persons binds them jointly and severally; and
+(g) an agreement on the part of two or more persons binds them jointly and severally;

-(e) when the day on which something must be done is not a Business Day, that thing must be done on the following Business Day.
+(h) when the day on which something must be done is not a Business Day, that thing must be done on the following Business Day;

-(f) no rule of construction applies to the disadvantage of a party because that party was responsible for the preparation of these Terms, the Supply Contract, or any part of them.
+(j) no rule of construction applies to the disadvantage of a party because that party was responsible for the preparation of the PO Contract, or any part of them; and

 (k) in the event of any inconsistency between a term which is defined in these Terms and the same term which is separately defined in a schedule, annexure or attachment to the PO, the meaning of the defined term in that schedule, annexure or amendment will prevail but solely with respect to the use of that relevant defined term in such schedule, annexure or amendment.